Family Matters, Community Matters: Challenging Opportunities in Public Health Practice

 Whenever we can spend a week or two with our partners, we focus on that backlog of community outreach and research they need to get done.
 Sometimes they’ve been waiting for years to do certain projects.
 A recent example of work, PHAST contributed significantly to the revision of Grenada’s Nationals Schools’ Policy on Drugs.
 Our students helped with the groundwork of getting community perspectives through surveys, focus groups, and interviews.
 In 2018, the policy became law and has been adopted as a model of excellence throughout the Caribbean.
 It will be used as a template for 19 other countries to revise and implement a similar policy.

 A small group of energetic PHAST students that have some public health training can have a tremendous impact.
-Meanwhile, staff in the School of Public Health, its Office of Student Engagement and Practice, and its Office of Global Health Program stay engaged with our partners to keep projects moving, finish up reports, share data that comes in, and make sure all kinds of logistical matters are tended to.
+Meanwhile, staff in the School of Public Health, its Office of Student Affairs, and its Office of Global Health Program stay engaged with our partners to keep projects moving, finish up reports, share data that comes in, and make sure all kinds of logistical matters are tended to.

 Too many global public health researchers drop in for their data and then leave.
 PHAST is debunking that practice by maintaining relationships, providing continuity for projects between student cohorts, and having a global and sustainable impact.
 We succeed at doing this by matching UMSPH student skills with the needs of community partners.